Skip to Content

 Getting To Hana, Ways To Travel

 There are only two ways of experiencing Maui’s Road to Hana.
-Firstly, by tour bus and secondly, on your own by booking a rental car.
+Firstly, by tour bus and, secondly, by driving a rental car.

 Be warned that taking a van tour is definitely out of the question if you suffer from motion sickness (as I do).
 With 620 curves in the road, no amount of Gravol would prevent me from losing my breakfast on the route, had I chosen a bus tour.

 If you’re arriving in Maui by cruise ship as I was, Maui’s Kahului cruise port puts you closer to the Road to Hana.
-Lahaina Harbor on the west coast, adds another 35 minutes to the drive, one-way.
+Lahaina Harbor (closed indefinitely due to fire) on the west coast adds another 35 minutes to the drive one-way.

 If you’re a nervous driver or prefer to leave the driving to someone else, book one of the Road to Hana guided tours.

-The group tours are offered on small private buses or vans (due to the narrow road), and there are lots of companies to choose from.
+The group tours are offered on small private buses or vans (due to the narrow road), and there are many companies to choose from.

 The buses stop at various places along the way, giving you plenty of opportunities to enjoy the undeveloped area’s tropical scenery and snap some photos.